irdz/irdz.github.io/_site/README.md

 # Personal Portfolio & Blog

 This it all of the data for my personal portfolio and blog.
 Feel to take a look around at the structure of it.
-If any aspect of the site is used attribution is required.
+If any aspect of the site is used attribution is recommended.

 # License